 Barrier systems such as isolators or RABS play a fundamental role in the protection of people and products in pharmaceutical production.
 Only tenths of a millimeter thick gloves are the most crucial interface in these hermetically sealed units.To ensure that barrier systems are sterile, and processes remain safe, a thorough and regular inspection of the glove integrity is vital.
-The regulatory requirements for gloves are strict.
-However, they also leave plenty of choice for suitable test methods.
-Many facility operators face the question as to which method is suited best for which system.
+The new version of the Annex 1 guidelines, which will come into force in August 2023, also includes requirements for glove testing, in addition to the recommendation of using barrier systems.
+Hence, many facility operators face the question as to which method is suited best for which system.

 Different requirements for isolators and RABS